What are the adrenal glands?

 Adrenal gland disorders are rare.

-Cushing's syndrome is a condition where you have too much cortisol.
+Cushing's syndrome is a condition where the body has too much cortisol.
 This causes a variety of problems, such as weight gain, a flushed face, bruising and diabetes.
 Cushing's syndrome is usually caused by taking steroid medication for a long time, but it can sometimes be caused by a tumour of the adrenal gland.

 Addison’s disease is caused by the adrenal glands failing to make enough of the hormones cortisol and aldosterone.
-If you have Addison’s disease, you’ll have a poor appetite and lose weight, and you might also have abdominal pain, nausea, vomiting and dizziness.
+If you have Addison’s disease, you will have a poor appetite and lose weight.
+You might also have fatigue, abdominal pain, nausea, vomiting, dizziness, difficulty concentrating, depression, cravings, irregular menstruation or low blood pressure.

 Congenital adrenal hyperplasia is an inherited group of conditions in which the adrenal glands produce excess male sex hormones.
 Symptoms can include early puberty in boys and male features in girls.